 Alcohol (ethanol): about 14% in pure ethanol, about 0.5% in 20% ethanol

 : 69-72-7 INCI Name

-: Widely used ingredient for skin peels, and in products for oily, acneic and/or blemished skin.
-Note: salicylic acid products may sting on the skin.
-Use
+- Can be used for skin peels, anti-dandruff products, and in products for oily, acneic and/or blemished skin

 : Typical use level 0.5-3%.
 Typically, it is added to the water phase of formulas but it is only slightly soluble in water.
 If used at concentrations higher than 2%, octyldodecanol or propylene glycol should be used as solvent.
 Salicylic acid can be added also in powder form to a finished cream or lotion without dissolving it first in water or another solvent.
 Applications

 : Peels and exfoliant products.
 Anti-acne products (max.
 2%).
 Anti-dandruff products (max 3%).
 Wart-removing products (max. concentration depends on type of plaster vehicle used).